maxamillion/ansible-openshift_origin/README.md

 ## Ansible
-You will either need to make entries in your /etc/ansible/hosts file for a [brokers] and a [nodes] section, or optionally create a hosts file and use the ansible -i option to point to your custom inventory file.
+You will either need to make entries in your /etc/ansible/hosts file for a [brokers], [nodes], and [support_nodes] sections, or optionally create a hosts file and use the ansible -i option to point to your custom inventory file.
+(The inventory.txt in this git repo is such a file)

 NOTE: This is currently only for single node deployments